-The extent to which the proposed plan describes improving perinatal outcomes,

-- The extent to which the application demonstrates the need(s) of the target population, and are adequately described and supported with demographic and health statistics in the needs assessment (3 points). - The extent to which the application describes the size, demographic characteristics, prevalent norms, health behaviors, assets, and problems of the target population (3 points). - The extent to which the proposed plan addresses the documented need(s) of the target population including attention to the cultural and linguistic needs of program participants (2 points).
+- The extent to which the proposed plan describes improving perinatal outcomes, promoting women's, infant and family health, and reducing racial/ethnic differences in rates of infant death (2 points). - The extent to which the application demonstrates the need(s) of the target population, and are adequately described and supported with demographic and health statistics in the needs assessment (3 points). - The extent to which the application describes the size, demographic characteristics, prevalent norms, health behaviors, assets, and problems of the target population (3 points). - The extent to which the proposed plan addresses the documented need(s) of the target population including attention to the cultural and linguistic needs of program participants (2 points).